Ernesto Biondi: Saturnalia

 At the 1900 Paris exposition, Biondi also displayed his Saturnalia, which depicted 10 life-size figures.
 Each figure represented a different social class in Rome, from the gladiators and slaves to the patricians.
 All of the figures had an air of decadence.
 Many critics did not like the work.
 Lorado Taft, the preeminent American sculpture critic of his day, said the sculpture "epitomized cruelly. but not unjustly, the trend of contemporary sculpture in Italy, with all its misplaced effort and its incredible, if not to say fiendish, dexterity."
 However, Zimmern commented that "objections may be raised to it on the score of technique, but its cleverness is indisputable. ...
 The central idea inculcates that in the midst of revelry the great summons may come."

 In 1905 the Metropolitan Museum of Art in New York City agreed to display the work for one year.
 It was shipped to the United States to be exhibited at the Pan-American exhibition at Buffalo and was set up at the exhibition grounds "Venice in America" in hopes for a sale.
 After the work did not sell, the director of the Met, General Cesnola, arranged for the work to be set up within the sculpture hall at the museum.
 At a private viewing before the exhibition opened, museum trustees were appalled by the "immorality" of the work. and ordered it removed from display.
 Biondi sued the museum for $200,000 for breach of contract and for damages for the harm their actions caused his reputation.
 The New York Supreme Court ruled in favor of the museum, stating that the museum director did not have the authority to enter into a binding contract without the vote of the board of trustees, and that the document Biondi thought to be a contract was actually a receipt for his work.
+Biondi's lawyer in the case was Gilbert Ray Hawes.